 The window was designed by Artemis Decorative Glass and depicts a dove, to represent peace, soaring over a landscape of trees.
 The window is framed by stars, which are symbolic of the 118 souls of the victims.
 All passengers and staff on board the British European Airways flight 548, from London Heathrow to Brussels, died when the plane crashed on June 18th, 1972, just two-minutes after take-off.

-At 1000 hours, one hour prior to the Service, there will prayers and dedications in the Trident ‘Papa India’ Memorial Garden in the Moormead Sports Ground off of Waters Drive, Staines, TW18 4RP.
+On Thursday June 18th (the actual anniversary of the accident) there will prayers and dedications in the Trident ‘Papa India’ Memorial Garden at 10:00am in the Moormead Sports Ground off of Waters Drive, Staines, TW18 4RP.